Reading Time: 4 minutes

 When you use subscription billing, you can more reliably predict how much money you make each month and therefore build a more accurate budget.
 This is just one reason why you should consider subscription billing services for your business.

 Customer Perk: Your customers also benefit in a similar fashion.
 A recent CareerBuilder survey revealed that 78% of American employees live paycheck to paycheck.

 How does this play into the benefits of recurring payments?
 When you scrimp and scrounge week to week, it is important to know where every penny you earn goes.
 Having bills on a recurring schedule helps because customers know exactly how and when money has to come out of their bank account.

 An Increase in On-Time Payments

-Payments are automatic with cycle billing so there are fewer opportunities for late payments.
+Payments are automatic with recurring billing and subscription billing services, so there are fewer opportunities for late payments.
 As a rule of thumb, the only time there will be an issue is if there is an expired card on file or if there are insufficient funds.

 Business Perk: 30 million U.S. citizens have at least one debt in collections.
 So chances are that if you have a business, at some point you will have to spend time and money chasing down bad debt.